Produce, Eggs, Poultry & Pork HOW TO BUY

 ONE SEED FARM ABOUT OUR CSA

-When you sign up for our CSA, you pay for your share in advance and, in return, receive a regular supply of fresh produce throughout the season.
-There are benefits for both sides in this model: farmers get money at the time of year they need it most, and patrons get to take advantage of the bountiful growing season.
-In our new CSA model you pre-buy a dollar amount of produce that does not depend on a rigid weekly schedule.
-Now there is no need to re-schedule your pickups when on vacation or in busy weeks when you don’t plan to cook as much.
+When you sign up for our CSA, you have access to a regular supply of fresh produce throughout the season.
 Come pick up your veggies the weeks which work best for your family.
 The amount you spend will be deducted from your pre-paid account.
 We hope you will enjoy this added flexibility.

 PASTURED POULTRY PAQ PROBABLY ASKED QUESTIONS